Skip to content

 Sturdy Tripods and Adjustable Stands

 You will be able to get a generic tripod for less than $50 that is strong enough to support most cameras.
 Find a tripod that is lightweight, adaptable, and can hold the camera’s weight.
-A tripod with adjustable legs and head will enable you to adjust the height and angle for best composition.
+A tripod with adjustable legs and a head will enable you to adjust the height and angle for the best composition.

 Soft box Lighting for Natural Light